 While most gyms seek to build muscles, Fitness for Health in Rockville aims to also build confidence and self-esteem.

-Marc Sickel founded the gym 23 years ago as a creative approach to help special needs children and adults.
-Fitness for Health provides multi-sensory and individualized programs for children and adults with varying skill levels.
+Marc Sickel founded the gym 23 years ago as a creative approach to help special needs children and adults. provides multi-sensory and individualized programs for children and adults with varying skill levels.
 Its equipment is designed to help those with coordination and motor delays, autism, ADHD/ADD and other learning disabilities, weight management and self-esteem issues.
 Personal trainers also use the equipment to work with adults struggling to get back to health and groups seeking a team-building exercise or birthday party.

 A fire in the store next door destroyed the gym, at 11140 Rockville Pike, a year ago.
 Sickel rebuilt the gym, bigger and better than before.
 The new gym, fitted out with a glow-in-the dark climbing wall and high-tech electronic games, reopened in June.